-Remove the lock nut holding latch cam and four spacing washers on the right hand door as shown in Figure 4.2.
-Move 1-3 spacing washers to the opposite side of cam.
+Remove the lock nut holding latch cam and two spacing washers on the door as shown in Figure 4.2.
+Move 1-2 spacing washers to the opposite side of cam.
 Reinstall the cam and tighten locknut.
-At least one spacing washer and the black washer must be left in place.
+The black washer must be left in place.